 The 10,000 BTU Whirlpool Energy Star is compatible with any electrical outlet that can handle at least 115 volts, and it’s suitable for spaces up to 450 sq. ft.

 The Whirlpool Energy Star has an EER of 10.7, a dehumidifying function, a fully programmable 24-hour cooling timer, three cooling speeds, and many other valuable features.

 Rather than a window AC unit, this is a through-the-wall type of air conditioner that can fit in pretty much any standard wall sleeve.

 Making a hole in your wall might not sound ideal, but this means that you’ll be able to provide a permanent cooling solution to parts of your house that might not have had the best ventilation during the warmer months.

-Most AC units aren’t designed to look like an Alexa Amazon Echo, but this shape actually allows the Frigidaire FGPC1044U1 to provide air cooling in all directions.
+Most AC units aren’t designed to look like an Alexa Amazon Echo, but this shape allows the Frigidaire FGPC1044U1 to provide air cooling in all directions.

-It has limited coverage, and it maxes out at around 450 square feet, but the 3-pints-per-hour dehumidification and the astoundingly low 53-decibel running speeds make this a pretty solid pick for smaller spaces.
+It has limited coverage, and it maxes out at around 450 square feet, but the 3-pints-per-hour dehumidification and the astoundingly low 53-decibel running speeds make this a solid pick for smaller spaces.

 It runs on a standard 115V power socket, has 10,000 BTU, an 11.01 EER rating, and is Energy Star certified.